ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

   easy way to enable them in the ``ckan.ini``.
   Automating the installation of existing extensions (without needing to change their source) requires customizing CKAN's ``Dockerfile`` and scripted post-processing of the ``ckan.ini``.
 * Developers need to read, modify and use version control on the extensions' source.
+This adds additional steps to the maintainers' workflow.

 For maintainers, the process is:

 * Run a bash shell inside the running ``ckan`` container, download and install extension.
   Alternative: Insert the ``pip install`` step into a custom CKAN Dockerfile.
-* Edit ``ckan.ini``.
-Alternative: use ``ckanext-envvars`` to configure the ``ckan.ini`` using environment variables, which can be inserted into ``docker-compose`` via ``.env``.
 * Restart ``ckan`` service, read logs.

 a.
 Download and install extension from inside ``ckan`` container into ``docker_ckan_home`` volume

 The process is very similar to installing extensions in a source install.
-The only difference is that the installation steps happen inside the running container, using the virtualenv created inside the ckan image by CKAN's Dockerfile, which is different from the virtualenv we have created on the host machine in step 2.
+The only difference is that the installation steps happen inside the running container, using the virtualenv created inside the ckan image by CKAN's Dockerfile.

 The downloaded and installed files will be persisted in the named volume ``docker_ckan_home``.